pranavbajaj/2D-Image-Feature-Tracking/README.md

 4. Run it: `./2D_feature_tracking`.

-# Project Rubrics

-### MP.1 Data Buffer

-* To optimize the loading process for the images, a data buffer has been implemented.
-  * The new data arrives, it is added(.push_back()) at the end of a vector; named "dataBuffer".
-  * If the "dataBuffer" size increase more than 2, the oldest one is deleted (.erase()) and then the new one is added(.puch) at the end of the vector.
-  * The above cycle goes one until all the data has been processed.

-### MP.2 Keypoint Detection
+### Keypoint Detection

-* Following detector are used: SHITOMASI, HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT.
+* Following detectors are used: SHITOMASI, HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT.
 * To implement the above detectors, OpenCV libraries are used.

 Note: For SHITOMASI(detKeypointsShiTomasi()) and HARRIS(detKeypointsHarris()), spereate function is declared in matching2D_Student.cpp code, where as rest of the detector are declared under one function(detKeypointsModer())